-AML-6 instruments are highly customizable and so may be equipped with a wide range of user-specific sensors, functionality, and features.
+AML instruments are highly customizable and may be equipped with a wide range of user-specific sensors.
 The instrument described here is intended to be a representative example of a typical setup and therefore may not be identical to the Reader's.
 The Reader is directed to any unit-specific supplementary documentation provided with their instrument for information on features and functionality not described here.